Acne breakouts in pregnancy are quite common. Unfortunately, the number of effective treatments that can be offered to pregnant women is limited.

-The anti-acne medications in category C are:
+The antiacne medications in category C are:

 Salicylic acid – Low-dose aspirin is used to treat preeclampsia.
 The key in acne is to use low concentrations over limited body surface areas.
 Small amounts applied to the skin—such as a toner or wash with no more than 2% salicylic acid used once or twice a day—are considered likely safe, but there may be more of a concern when salicylic acid is used in higher concentrations, such as in peels, and/or is used over large areas of the body.

 Topical retinoids carry warnings stating that it is not known if these medications can adversely affect a developing fetus or child that is being breastfed and thus should be avoided in patients who may be pregnant or breastfeeding.
-With tretinoin and adapalene (the main ingredient in Differin, Epiduo and Epiduo Forte), there have been cases of cerebral anomalies and anophthalmia with agenesis of the optic chiasma, respectively.
-Another retinoid, Tazarotene is also contraindicated in pregnancy.
+With tretinoin and adapalene (the main ingredient in Differin, Epiduo, and Epiduo Forte), there have been cases of cerebral anomalies and anophthalmia with agenesis of the optic chiasma, respectively.
+Another retinoid, Tazarotene, is also contraindicated in pregnancy.

 Are oral medications safe for acne treatment in pregnancy?

-Oral medications should be not used for acne in the first trimester of pregnancy.
+Oral medications should not be used for acne in the first trimester of pregnancy.
 Category B systemic medications that have been used safely in pregnant patients with acne include cephalexin, amoxicillin, azithromycin, and erythromycin.
 Of these antibiotics, erythromycin seems to be the safest.
 A low dose of Systemic prednisone (Category C) can be considered for patients with severe acne and/or scarring.
-Most patients do well with 0.5 mg/kg, for a duration of a few weeks.
+Most patients do well with 0.5 mg/kg for a duration of a few weeks.
 Prednisone can be combined with a systemic antibiotic.

 Isotretinoin should NEVER be used in pregnancy.
 Is there a safe treatment for moderate and severe acne in pregnancy?

 There are a few safe treatments that you can use during pregnancy.
 The ones people will probably feel most comfortable with are low percent, topical benzoyl peroxide, low percent, topical salicylic acid, and glycolic acid.
-As any topically applied product may be absorbed into the body in small amounts, pregnant women minimize the use of any topical medication to only the problem areas of your face.
-Another safe option to consider in a pregnant woman is office based blue light acne phototherapy.
+As any topically applied product may be absorbed into the body in small amounts, pregnant women minimize the use of any topical medication to only the problem areas of their face.
+Another safe option to consider in a pregnant woman is office-based blue light acne phototherapy.
 This type of treatment has antibacterial and anti-inflammatory effects.

-Risk Factors (A, B, C, D, X) have been assigned to all drugs, based on the level of risk
+Risk Factors (A, B, C, D, X) have been assigned to all drugs based on the level of risk

 the drug poses to the fetus.